linusyang92/mipay-extract/README.md

 4. Use Chinese weather sources in Weather app.
 5. Force file-based encryption of `/data` partition for Oreo-based roms.

 **Use at your own risk!** Backup your data before flashing `eufix` package.
 Xiaomi.eu roms remove encryption by default.
-Re-enabling encryption may cause lost of your data.
+Re-enabling encryption may cause loss of your data.

 ## Credits